-People may have heard that peeing after sex is beneficial, especially for women.
-This is because peeing flushes bacteria out of the body, which may help prevent a urinary tract from developing.
+Urinating after sex is beneficial, especially for females.
+One reason for this is that peeing flushes bacteria out of the body, which may help prevent a urinary tract infection (UTI) from developing.

 Here, we look at how peeing after sex may help to prevent urinary tract infections.
 We also discuss whether there are any other benefits to peeing after sex.

 During sex, bacteria can pass from the genitals to the urethra.

 The urethra is the tube that connects the bladder to the urethral opening where urine comes out.
 Bacteria can then make its way from the urethra to the bladder, resulting in a UTI.

 Peeing after sex helps to flush bacteria out of the urethra, helping to prevent UTIs.

 Females are up to

 In women, peeing after sex can help to flush any bacteria away from the urethra.

 For males, peeing after sex is less important.
 This is because males have a longer urethra.
 As a result, bacteria from the genital area is less likely to reach the bladder.